eolatham/quotephile/README.md

 ### Style

-- Customize the style of a quote in display mode by choosing whether or not to surround it with quotation marks, to include its author, and to put the author on a new line
+- Customize the style of a quote in display mode by choosing whether or not to surround it with quotation marks, to include its author and work, and to put the author and work on a new line
 - Persist style settings on a per-quote basis

 ### Share

-- Copy or share a quote from its display view
+- Copy a quote from its display view

 ### Export